John Scoble: Biography

-He also helped revitalize the anti-slavery movement in France, corresponding with people such as François-André Isambert who took an active role in trying to free the French slaves.
+Scoble helped revitalize the anti-slavery movement in different countries.
+He visited the Netherlands in 1840 en 1841 and corresponded with people such as François-André Isambert who took an active role in trying to free the French slaves.
 He was not on good terms, however, with the American anti-slavery advocate William Lloyd Garrison and his followers.

-He came to Upper Canada in 1852 to try to assist the British-American Institute of Science and Industry, a vocational school for black people, which was being managed by Josiah Henson, a former fugitive slave.
+He came to Canada West in 1852 to try to assist the British-American Institute of Science and Industry, a vocational school for black people, which was being managed by Josiah Henson, a former fugitive slave.
 Disputes with trustees of the institute and with Henson interfered with his attempts to reorganize the institute's finances.

 In 1860, he helped prevent the deportation of John Anderson, a fugitive slave accused of murder in Missouri.
 In 1861, Scoble resigned from the board of trustees of the institute.
 In the end, the property was sold, with the proceeds going towards an integrated school in Chatham.
 Scoble was elected to the Legislative Assembly of the Province of Canada in West Elgin in 1863 after the election of George Macbeth was declared invalid; he was re-elected in the general election that followed later that year.
 He supported a decentralized federation in Canada and representation by population.
 Although reform-oriented, he supported Sir John A. Macdonald's leadership.

-Scoble retired from politics in 1867 after failing to attain reelection, and all but disappeared from public life.
-He died in Ontario at the age of 79 in November 1877.
+Scoble retired from politics in 1867 after failing to attain reelection in the newly minted Dominion of Canada, and all but disappeared from public life.
+He died in Hamilton, Ontario at the age of 79 in November 1877., and was buried in that city.
+As well as the cited article, press releases appeared in other USA Newspapers.